-The Gap Analysis Matrix is a convenient tool for analyzing model artifacts to identify potential gaps between solution architectures.
+The Gap Analysis Matrix is a convenient tool for analyzing model artifacts to identify potential gaps between solutions.

-The idea is to highlight a shortfall between the Baseline Architecture and the Target Architecture; that is, items that have been deliberately omitted, accidentally left out, or not yet defined.
+The idea is to highlight a shortfall between the original or current solution and proposed improvement; that is, items that have been deliberately omitted, accidentally left out, or not yet defined.
 You can then model the gaps in the repository, which can later be addressed and assigned as tasks; the identified gaps can also be used to prioritize activities.